srobo/docs/team_admin/user_accounts.md

 that their registration expired; if this happens, you will need to re-register them.

+#### Team Leaders

+When an account is created it starts off as a competitor account.
+In order to allow your fellow team leaders to have full access to the user management pages (among other things), you should change them to being a team leader account.

+You can change the type of an account in the [user management page](/userman):

+1. Select the user in question from the list on the left hand side
+1. Under 'Type' change the selection to 'Team Leader'
+1. Click 'Submit' to save the changes

+Feel free to add as many team leader accounts as you like, there's no upper limit.

 ### Account maintenance

 If you need to update any user account data, find their username,